 Russian practical experience shows that having 4-5 hours of daily exercise is usually enough to preserve normal breathing and a normal CP.
 If people cannot exercise and want to have normal breathing, then, as Russians believe, they need to continue to practice the breathing exercises on a daily basis.

-What are the physiological and psychological causes of importance of physical activity?
+What are the physiological and psychological causes of the importance of physical activity?

 Sick people need physical activity to stimulate the lymphatic system, fight inflammation, and increase metabolism.
 There are many other physiological reasons why we need physical activity.
-Shaking of the body (as during jumping or riding in train) intensifies biochemical processes.
+THe shaking of the body (as during jumping or riding by train) intensifies biochemical processes.
 The hormonal profile can normalize.
 Some useful chemicals can be produced.
-However, physical exercise is also useful to counteract the muscular tension due to past psychological traumas, if the person cannot let them go.
+However, physical exercise is also used to counteract the muscular tension due to past psychological traumas, if the person cannot let them go.